-1) Suspension Without Pay and Benefits is the temporary removal of an employee from the employee's duties without pay and without benefits.
+- 1) Suspension Without Pay and Benefits is the temporary removal of an employee from the employee's duties without pay and without benefits.
 Failure on the part of the employee to show immediate and sufficient improvement upon return to duty could result in further disciplinary action, up to and including termination.
-Unless expressly approved by the General Manager, an employee suspended without pay and benefits cannot use vacation, personal leave, administrative leave, sick leave or compensatory time during the suspension period.

-2) Demotion/Reduction in Pay Step is the temporary reduction in the classification and/or pay of an employee for a specified period of time and a specified amount of pay.
-Demotion can also be a reduction in pay step of the employee for a specified period of time and specified amount of pay.
+Unless expressly approved by the General Manager, an employee suspended without pay and benefits cannot use vacation, personal leave, administrative leave, sick leave or compensatory time during the suspension period. - 2) Demotion/Reduction in Pay Step is the temporary reduction in the classification and/or pay of an employee for a specified period of time and a specified amount of pay.
+Demotion can also be a reduction in pay step of the employee for a specified period of time and specified amount of pay. - --3) Termination of Employment is the termination of the employee from the employment of the District.

-3) Termination of employment.

-Section 8.5 Notice to Employees of Second Level Disciplinary Action
+Section 8.5 Notice to Employees of Second Level Disciplinary Action Formal Discipline

-Prior to imposing a Second Level disciplinary action, the District shall provide a written Notice of Proposed Disciplinary Action informing the employee of their right to a pre-disciplinary hearing.
+Prior to imposing a Second Level disciplinary formal disciplinary action, the District shall provide a written

+Notice of Proposed Disciplinary Action informing the employee of their right to a pre-disciplinary hearing.